Ernst Trendelenburg: Early career

 Trendelenburg in 1925 at an interview for the economic relations between France and Germany in the Ministry of Commerce in Paris.

 After World War One, he joined the DDP in 1918.
-A year later, in 1919, he became Reichskommissar for Import and Export Permits, a position he would hold until 1922.
+A year later, in 1919, he became Reichskommissar for Import and Export Permits, a position he held until 1922.
 He also monitored foreign commerce while serving as Reichskommissar because he was convinced that the low value of the Reichsmark would lead to the selling of goods from foreign investors and said that state regulations would ensure that Germany was not at a disadvantage.

 In September 1922, he was appointed Ministerial Director in charge of Department II, the Industrial Department, of the Reich Ministry of Economics.
 After this, he was appointed State Secretary in the Reich Ministry of Economics a year later, an important position he would hold until 1932.
 In this role he was responsible for industrial bonds in response to the passing of the Dawes Plan.
 He also opposed any raise in premiums at the height of unemployment, contrary to experts who called for a raise of 0.5%.

 In 1932 he was appointed Under-Secretary General, representing Germany, to the League of Nations.
 In this role he laid the foundations for the economics of the League of Nations and helped create the World Economic Conference, but had very little success because of the lasting World War One economies and nationalism.
 On 21 October 1933 Germany withdrew from the League of Nations, and as a consequence Trendelenburg also announced his resignation.
 He was also Chairman of the Geneva Economic Committee at the League of Nations during this time.

 Reich Minister of Economics

-On 27 June 1930 he took over the Reich Ministry of Economics, who was non-partisan and supported then-chancellor Heinrich Brüning, but who would not win over support in the Reichstag.
-He considered a reduction in the cost of living to be only possible if the food prices were to go down, because there was a lack of confidence in public finances.
-He instead suggested allowing foreign competition and breaking up cartels and to have wage reductions.
-He urged the entire cabinet to require the negotiation of labor contracts saying that trade unions shared responsibility for lowering wages that lead to reduced unemployment, a statement that was harshly criticized by workers.
-He also believed that the government regulations needed to be loosened on the economy.
+On 27 June 1930 he took over the Reich Ministry of Economics, which was non-partisan and supported then-chancellor Heinrich Brüning, but which would not win over support in the Reichstag.
+He considered a reduction in the cost of living to be possible only if food prices were to go down, because there was a lack of confidence in public finances.
+He instead suggested allowing foreign competition, breaking up cartels and having wage reductions.
+He urged the entire cabinet to require the negotiation of labor contracts, saying that trade unions shared responsibility for lowering wages that led to reduced unemployment, a statement that was harshly criticized by workers.
+He also believed that government regulations on the economy needed to be loosened.
 He resigned his first term on 8 October 1931, and was succeeded by Hermann Warmbold.

 He again returned as acting minister from 6 May to 30 May 1932 after Warmbold resigned.